 Weekly schedule: Clients fly directly to the city of Kodiak on Sunday afternoon and stay over night in local hotel.
 On Monday morning take air charter service to our wilderness cabin on Ugak Bay.
 Hunt Monday through Friday.
 Depart on Saturday morning back to the city of Kodiak and follow-on flights home.

-Includes: professional USCG licensed transporter, experienced Migratory Bird Hunting Guide, wilderness cabin accommodations (warm comfortable), hearty homestyle cooked meals and beverages, in-field transportation (Orca and Kalamath boats), duck decoy lines, layout boats, VHF/marine radio, bird prep/cleaning, and airport pick-up and drop-off.
+Includes: experienced guide/USCG licensed transporter, experienced Migratory Bird Hunting Guide, wilderness house accommodations (warm comfortable), hearty home-style cooked meals and beverages, in-field transportation (Bayrunner boat, inflatable boats, and ATV side-by-side), duck decoy lines, layout boats, VHF/marine radio, bird prep/cleaning, and airport pick-up and drop-off.

 What to bring: See Trip Planner, gear list.
 Reminder, leave shotgun/rifle hard case with air transporter.
 Packing: recommend hunters pack personal gear in multiple small waterproof bags for easy transport on small air charter planes and boats.

-Travel: Arrival and departure point is the city of Kodiak, Alaska.
-You will be met by either your guide or a representative of one of our local air charter services.
-Clients are responsible for commercial air travel to and from the city of Kodiak, Alaska and follow-on air charter flight service to our Kodiak wilderness cabin.
-We suggest you arrive 1-day in Kodiak prior to your hunt commencing, so you can purchase Alaska required hunting licenses and waterfowl clients stamps, pick-up any additional hunting gear or personal items you may need or sight see around Kodiak.
-We assist hunters by coordinating air charter flight service to/from our wilderness cabin by float plane (Cessna 206 or DeHavilland Beaver).
-For planning purposes, recommend 1-day in the city of Kodiak or Anchorage to take care of trophy or shipping trophy meat after your hunt.
+Travel: Arrival and departure point is the city of Kodiak, Alaska, where you will be met by either your guide or a representative of one of our local air charter services.
+Clients are responsible for commercial air travel to and from the city of Kodiak, Alaska and follow-on air charter flight service to our Kodiak wilderness property and cabin.
+We suggest you arrive 1-day early in Kodiak before your hunt commencing, so you can purchase Alaska hunting licenses, Federal and State duck stamps, and any additional hunting gear or personal items you may need or sight see around Kodiak.
+We assist hunters by coordinating air charter flight service to/from our wilderness cabin by float plane (Cessna 185, Cessna 206 or DeHavilland Beaver).
+For departure schedule, recommend 1-day in the city of Kodiak or Anchorage to take care of trophy or shipping trophy meat after your hunt.
 Clients may want to process trophy game meat in Anchorage and ship home.
 We recommend purchasing airline tickets with flexible change policies and travel insurance in the event of “weather delays” or unforeseen circumstances that may affect your airline travel.

 Alaska Hunting License, Waterfowl Stamps, Game Locking Tags, and Harvest Tickets: Purchase Alaska hunting licenses online at the Alaska Department of Fish and Game (ADF&G) website or purchase upon arrival in Anchorage or Kodiak.
 For nonresident clients for migratory waterfowl hunts require: Small game license: $60.00, Alaska waterfowl stamp: $10, and Federal Migratory Bird Hunting and Conservation stamp: $25.
 Federal and State waterfowl stamps must be signed in ink across face of stamp.
 For nonresident for deer hunts: Hunting license: $160.00, Deer tags: $300 each, Harvest Tickets required: no fee.
 Sport Fishing license (7-day): $70, King Salmon stamp (7-day): $45.